Top Equity Management Software in 2026: What to Look For

 Is there a free option for early-stage startups?

-Many software providers offer free plans or trial periods.
-Typically, these are for early-stage companies with only a handful of shareholders.
-As you grow, you may pay based on team size, features, or investor count.
-Pulley offers a two-week free trial if you're switching from Carta.
+Many software providers offer free plans or trials for early-stage companies with a handful of shareholders.
+As you grow, pricing typically depends on team size, features, or investor count.
+Pulley offers a two-week free trial for customers switching from Carta.

 Switch to Pulley